-The header of the wrf_cntrl.parm (nmb_cntrl.parm) file contains the following variables:
+The header of the wrf_cntrl.parm file contains the following variables:

 - KGTYPE: defines output grid type, which should always be 255. - IMDLTY: identifies the process ID for AWIPS. - DATSET: defines the prefix used for the output file name.
-Currently set to "WRFPRS" ("NMBPRS").
-Note: the run scripts assume "WRFPRS" is used for WRF runs and "NMBPRS" is used for NMMB runs.
+Currently set to "WRFPRS".
+Note: the run scripts assume "WRFPRS" is used for WRF runs.

-The body of the wrf_cntrl.parm (nmb_cntrl.parm) file is composed of a series of line pairs similar to the following:
+The body of the wrf cntrl.parm file is composed of a series of line pairs similar to the following: